 Why two funds?
 At first it was intended that what is sent Bro.
-Nichols should go to meet the expense of the boys to the camps, and what was sent to the OPA was intended for the personal needs of the boys, but since most of the boys are the contributions sent to the OPA.
+Nichols should go to meet the expense of the boys to the camps, and what was sent to the OPA was intended for the personal needs of the boys, but since most of the boys are so far behind with the camps maintenance, we suggested that all who can apply as much as they can spare to their maintenance in the camps from the contributions sent to the OPA.
 Each may be able to learn through Bro.
-Nichols, just how much he owes, I presume. --Homer L. King.
+Nichols, just how much he owes, I presume.-Homer L. King.